Mat-thieu/Corleone/README.md

     }
 });

-test.state.testVar = 'm9'; // Updates the state, doesn't push these changes to the DOM (yet)
+test.state.testVar = 'm9'; // Updates the state, and updates the DOM
 ```